BBC Radio London: Criticism and closure

-Steve Panton, formerly Managing Editor of BBC Radio Solent, took over and GLR limped on with a small listener base, but its music policy gained a cult following, particularly among its younger adult listeners.
-One of its noted DJs on-air at the time was Gary Crowley, who had a weekend show which regularly showcased new and unsigned bands, often not getting much airplay on commercial radio stations, and to a lesser extent, Radio 1.
+Steve Panton, formerly Managing Editor of BBC Radio Solent, took over at GLR in 1993.
+One of its noted DJs on-air at the time was Gary Crowley, who had a weekend show which regularly showcased new and unsigned bands.
 Kaleem Sheikh presented the A to Z of Indian Film and Classical music to a mainstream and specialist audience.
-Other DJs, notably Bob Mills ("Millsie"), had a loyal following of cab drivers and cockney phone-ins.
-With the launch of new specialist commercial stations Kiss 100, Jazz FM, and XFM GLR remained distinct.
-Speech rather than music formed a higher percentage of airtime than most commercial stations.

-In 1999 following a consultation exercise on local broadcasting in the South East, the BBC decided to rebrand GLR and substantially change the programming.
-A campaign to "Save GLR" was organised and a petition delivered to the BBC.
+In 1999, following a consultation exercise on local broadcasting in the South East, the BBC decided to rebrand GLR and substantially change the programming.
+A campaign to "Save GLR" was organised and a petition was delivered to the BBC.
 The argument became acrimonious.
 In particular, those opposed to the changes argued that the BBC never organised a public meeting in London as part of the consultation exercise and, when one was organised by supporters of the station, no one involved in the consultation exercise attended.
 Although the campaign was unsuccessful in saving GLR and the rebranding went ahead the next year, it demonstrated the existence of a loyal audience for its format.
 GLR's music format and several of its presenters returned to the BBC with the launch of the national digital station BBC Radio 6 Music in 2002.